amigo-nishant/getting-started/README.md

 # Getting started
-Our NodeJS App is dependent on v18.20.8, you need to install the similar version
+- Our NodeJS App is dependent on v18.20.8, you need to install the similar version
+- TCP Port 3000 is enabled in Security Group

 ### Install NodeJS on EC2 Ubuntu instance
 ```jsx